 The Board surmised that the C172 pilot had either not seen the C152 at all during his base leg and final approach (and that the aircraft that he had seen was indeed a different aircraft not in the ATZ), or that he had not assimilated that the aircraft that he had seen was in the circuit but was flying a very wide circuit pattern.
 They also noted that the C152 pilot had not seen the C172 until very late indeed.
 The Board therefore quickly agreed that the cause of this Airprox was a non-sighting by the C172 pilot and, effectively, a non-sighting by the C152 pilot.
 Members discussed the contributory factors which had lead to this occurrence and observed that, although the C152 pilot was established in the circuit first, the fact that he had elected to fly an unusually wide circuit with his downwind leg reaching as far as the ATZ boundary meant that other pilots would not be expecting to look that far away from the airfield and associate his aircraft with being in the circuit.
-It seemed likely that the C172 pilot had seen the C152 to the southeast but, not having heard any transmissions from it, the C172 pilot had assumed that the circuit was clear; essentially, he had not integrated with the other aircraft already in the visual circuit.
+It seemed likely that the C172 pilot had assumed that the circuit was clear; essentially, he had not integrated with the other aircraft already in the visual circuit.
 Members observed that, although the C152 had embarked on a very wide circuit, there is no standard definition of what constitutes a visual circuit and pilots often adjust their pattern, quite legitimately, for many different reasons.